alankrantas/sefr_multiclass_classifier/README.md

 The microcontroller versions all have a built-in IRIS dataset ported from scikit-learn with the potential option to input new data into the training dataset (and re-train model on device).
 They would use the whole dataset for training and can predict one new data instance at a time (here I simply pick a data from the dataset and add random noises).
 You can add new data to the dataset and train the model on-device again.

-The Arduino C++ version is runnable on Arduino Uno, Arduino Micro as well as other 2K memory AVR microcontrollers.
-The training time are currently about 100 ms on AVRs (16MHz), 40 ms on SAMD21 (48MHz), 11 ms on ESP8266 (80 MHz) and merely 1 ms on ESP32 (240 MHz).
+The Arduino C++ version is runnable on Arduino Uno or other 2K memory AVR microcontrollers.
+The training time is currently about 68 ms on AVRs (16MHz), 27 ms on SAMD21 (48MHz), 7 ms on ESP8266 (80 MHz) and merely 1 ms on ESP32 (240 MHz).

 The MicroPython version can be run on ESP8266 and ESP32, and the Go\TinyGo version can be run on 32-bit microcontrollers (not possible on AVRs).
 Training time for both are slower than the C++ version due to their designed nature.
 The CircuitPython version should be able to run on CP firmwares designed for Adafruit SAMD51 (M4) and ESP32-S2 boards that have the **ulab** (MicroPython NumPy) module built-in.